 Q: How long does it talk to walk?
 Or do we have to drive?
 All places are walking distance.
 If you do drive, there is street parking most areas, and is all walking distance from Davisville station on the TTC.

 Q: Is there a rain date?
-Yes, Saturday April 23 (The next weekend), but we really hope it does not rain.
+Yes, if the weather is too bad to host this outdoor event, we will move to Sunday September 18 (The next day), but we really hope it does not rain.
 Follow us on instagram for updates @works.in.progress.to or subscribe to our newsletter and and we will email updates if it seems questionable.

 Q: How do I find the swaps?
 Each site will have paper maps, and the map on this page will be live.
-Our Repair and Reuse table in June Rowlands Park will have maps.
+Our Repair and Reuse table will have maps.